JDBDT/jdbdt/src/site/markdown/Tutorial.md

 There are three such classes `DerbyTest`, `H2Test`, `HSQLDBTest` in `src/test/java/org/jdbdt/tutorial`.
 As their name indicates, they make use of JDBC drivers for [Apache Derby](http://db.apache.org/derby), [H2](http://h2database.com), and [HSQLDB](http://hsqldb.org).
 These test classes are grouped in the `AllTests` JUnit test suite class in the same directory.

 ### Running the tests
-<a name="TheCode_RunningTheTests"></a>
+<a name="TheCode.RunningTheTests"></a>

-Run `mvn test` from the command line in the root folder to execute the `AllTests` suite.
+In the command line, go to the root folder of the project, and type `mvn test`.
+This will execute the `AllTests` suite.

 Otherwise, import the project using a Maven-compatible IDE.
 [Eclipse](http://eclipse.org) users will find that a `.project` file is already in the root folder ([M2Eclipse plugin required](http://www.eclipse.org/m2e/)).

 ## The test subject